A crankshaft

 Crankshaft Lubrication

-Flywheel rotation makes its way through the flywheel and transmission and final drive to the wheels.
+Flywheel rotation makes its way through the flywheel, transmission, and final drive to the wheels.
 Crankshafts are bolted to the ring gear in an automatic drive.
 It carries the torque converter and passes it to the automatic transmission.

-For more understanding watch the video on how the crankshaft works:
+For a deeper understanding, watch the video on how the crankshaft works:

 Issues on the crankshaft are rare, only if the engine is experiencing extreme conditions.
-The engine component is reliable and sturdy but some common fault includes:
+The engine component is reliable and sturdy, but some common faults include:

 Related Article:

-I hope you’ve gained a lot from this article.
-It contains functions, types, problems, parts, and working principles of the crankshaft.
+I hope you’ve gained a lot from this article about a crankshaft.
 Kindly comment, share, and recommend this site to other technical students.
 Thanks!

 Comments